 2. Students and their parents or guardians, where applicable, agree that the student’s photo, quotes and details of achievements may be used for promotional purposes (printed and online) without written consent or notification.

 1. Any information provided to MCIT may be held on computers and will be used in accordance with its data protection registration and the national data protection laws applicable.

-2. Each student is obliged to notify MCIT of a change of address while enrolled on a course.
+2. Each student is obliged to notify MCIT of a change of address while enrolled in a course.

 1. Photos, video footage and work samples of students are used regularly by Montreal College of Information Technology for a number of purposes including but not limited to workshops, lectures, info-sessions, public relations, Advertising, Media and commercial activities.
 Oral consent is legally binding.
-Students not wishing to be a part of these activities can opt out of the same.
+Students not wishing to be a part of these activities can opt-out of the same, by requesting the same.
 Recording Intangible property Students are not permitted to record or distribute recordings of lectures, talks, presentations given during the training sessions.
 Although the College may be permitted to do the same upon academic or promotional need.